Nomad-Media/samples-js/config/Readme.md

 > 📘 Note
 >
-> For more information about the API call used go to [Clears the server cache.](ref:clearservercache)
+> For more information about the API call used go to [Clear Server Cache](https://developer.nomad-cms.com/docs/clear-server-cache)